lucianoayres/numi-ai/README.md

 We extend our gratitude to the open-source community and the contributors who made this project possible.
 Their dedication and efforts have played a vital role in shaping NUMI AI.

 If you have any questions or require further assistance, please don't hesitate to reach out.
-Enjoy using NUMI AI to recognize hand-drawn single-digit numbers!